Come Fly with Me (2010 TV series): Series 1 (2010–2011)

 Series 1 of Come Fly with Me began airing on Christmas Day 2010 to mixed reviews from critics, and gained over 12.47 million viewers.
 The second episode, which aired on New Year's Day 2011, gained over 8.80 million viewers, while the remaining four episodes averaged around 7 million viewers throughout the rest of the series.
 The series began airing in the United States on BBC America on 18 June 2011, edited to fit a 30-minute time slot with commercials.

 Come Fly on the Wall (2011)

 Come Fly on the Wall discussed the making of Come Fly with Me with Walliams and Lucas.
 The programme featured clips from filming, outtakes and interviews with the show's creators as they developed the series.
 It featured pre production discussions and rehearsals, and showed the actors filming at some of the United Kingdom's busiest airports.
 It also showed Walliams and Lucas transforming into their new characters in the make up chair, and bringing them to life in front of the camera.

 The programme was broadcast on BBC One on 8 February 2011.

 Cancellation

-On 28 January 2011, BBC announced that the show had been commissioned for a second series.
+On 28 January 2011, the BBC announced that the show had been commissioned for a second series.
 The new series was set to air during early 2013.
 In January 2013, Walliams confirmed that a second series would not air, stating that Lucas did not wish to continue the show.